thinkingmonkey00/app-framework/docs/contribution/architecture.md

 client/
 ├── mixins/            # Global mixins
-├── app.js             # Loads the app component, the pages, init. the app and removes the splash screen ├── framework.js       # Loads Framework7/Vue, icon fonts, mixins and attaches the Vue to the window object ├── index.html         # Provides the initial HTML template and the init chunk ├── init.js            # Provides the splash screen, preloading functionality and phone frame handling └── webpackConfig.js   # Provides the Webpack config for development and production
+├── app.js             # Loads the app component, the pages, init. the app and removes the splash screen ├── framework.js       # Loads Framework7/Vue, icon fonts, mixins and attaches the Vue to the window obj.
+├── index.html         # Provides the initial HTML template and the init chunk ├── init.js            # Provides the splash screen, preloading functionality and phone frame handling └── webpackConfig.js   # Provides the Webpack config for development and production